- Section VI - 1.00(B) UMB ADA POLICY ON EMPLOYMENT

 - Acquiring or modifying equipment or devices, adjusting or modifying examinations, training materials, or policies, and providing qualified readers or interpreters.

-The University is not obligated to and will not provide personal use items needed in accomplishing daily activities (i.e. eyeglasses, hearing aids, prosthetic limbs, or a wheelchair).
+The University is not obligated to and will not provide personal use items needed in accomplishing daily activities (e.g., eyeglasses, hearing aids, prosthetic limbs, wheelchairs).

 D. Essential Job Function.
 The fundamental duties of the position or the primary reasons the position exists.
-The University does not have to eliminate an essential function from the position, nor does it have to lower quality or performance standards to make an accommodation, as long as those standards are applied uniformly to employees with or without a disability.
-The University does not have to create a new position to accommodate an employee.
+The University is not required to eliminate an essential function from the position, nor is it required to lower quality or performance standards to make an accommodation, as long as those standards are applied uniformly to employees with or without a disability.
+The University is not required to create a new position to accommodate an employee with a disability.

-F. Undue Hardship.
-An accommodation or action requiring significant difficulty or expense when considered in light of factors such as the University’s size, financial resources, and the nature and structure of its operation.
-Undue hardship also refers to an accommodation that is unduly extensive, substantial, or disruptive, or one that would fundamentally alter the nature of the position.
+E. Undue Hardship.
+An accommodation or action requiring significant difficulty or expense when considered in light of factors such as the University’s size, financial resources, and the nature and structure of its operation, and the impact of the accomodation upon its operation, including the impact on the ability of other employees to perform their duties and the impact on the unit's ability to conduct buisness.

 - The University will not discriminate on the basis of disability against a qualified person with a disability in regard to job application, recruitment, hiring, advancement, compensation, training, termination, or other terms, conditions or privileges related to employment.

-- The University will make a reasonable accommodation for a qualified person with a disability to allow the performance of the essential functions of a job unless an accommodation would result in undue hardship or threaten the health and safety of the employee with a disability or other persons.
+- The University will make a reasonable accommodation for a qualified person with a disability to allow the performance of the essential functions of a job unless an accommodation would result in undue hardship or provide a direct threat to the health and safety of the employee with a disability or other persons.

 - All information pertaining to a person's disability will be kept confidential and separate from personnel files.
-Information regarding a person's disability will only be disclosed to pertinent faculty members and staff as necessary for purposes of first aid, emergency treatment, evacuation or evaluating a request for accommodation.
+Information regarding a person's disability will only be disclosed to pertinent faculty members and staff as necessary for purposes of first aid, emergency treatment, evacuation, evaluating a request for accommodation, or implementing an accomodation.

 IV.
 Requesting a Reasonable Accommodation